adityaramesh15/enhanced-llm-retrieval/README.md

-# dev-docs-ai
+# enhanced-llm-retrieval
-Tool for technical documentation retrieval using enhanced LLM response with Confluence, Semantic Search, and RAG.
+WIP for a tool that creates better LLM responses by leveraging Semantic Search and company-specific Confluence documentation for greater context through RAG.